prajuktadey/c---programming/README.md

 a.
 Identifiers are case sensitive.
 b.
 Current standards allow letters that are not a part of the ISO latin alphabet.

+4. Pointers

+Pointers are powerful and dangerous data type.

+A variable is a typed and named location in memory.
+The name of the variable is used as an index to map to a memory address and a particular associated data type.

+C++ also provides a pointer type that is a pointer to a value.

+int *ip = This is a pointer definition.
+So memory is allocated for a value of type pointer.
+The compiler associates this pointer with the int type.
+So, we call this an integer pointer.
+It is a pointer to an integer value.

+int * ip;
+ip= &x;  //Here, the address of the integer variable named x is placed in the integer pointer variable named ip.

+The ampersand operator is formally called the reference operator but in this context it's more commonly called the address operator.
+It returns the address of an object suitable for assigning to a pointer.